 WATERWAY: Wetlands adjacent to the Boise River.

-LOCATION: The proposed Sawtooth Lake Mixed-Use Subdivision project would be located at 22457 Middleton Road within Section 1, Township 4 North, Range 3 West, near latitude 43.697º N and longitude –116.616º W, in Canyon County, in Middleton, Idaho.
+LOCATION: The proposed project would be located at 22457 Middleton Road within Section 1, Township 4 North, Range 3 West, near latitude 43.697º N and longitude –116.616º W, in Canyon County, in Middleton, Idaho.

 AUTHORITY: This permit will be issued or denied under the authority of Section 404 of the Clean Water Act (33 U.S.C.
 1344).
 A Department of the Army permit is required for the discharge of dredged or fill material into waters of the United States, including wetlands.

-WORK: Proposed discharge of 2,650 cubic yards of earthen fill material within approximately 1.64 acres of Palustrine Emergent (PEM) wetlands adjacent to the Boise River.
+WORK: Discharge 2,650 cubic yards of earthen fill material within approximately 1.64 acres of Palustrine Emergent (PEM) wetlands adjacent to the Boise River.

-Specifically, proposed discharges would occur within four (4) wetland areas:
+Specifically, discharges will occur within four (4) wetland areas:

 Wetland area one and two entails 0.06 acres of PEM wetland along the western border of the development which drains to the west.